-Prerequisite: Approval of BCMS Instructor
+Prerequisite: Approval of BCMS Instructor Under the direction of the teacher, students

 Under the direction of the teacher, students gain experience working in a computer lab.
 Students will assist in lab maintenance, including troubleshooting and basic networking.
 They will provide routine assistance to students enrolled in the course and create materials designed by the teacher.
 Students must be able to work independently.
 Only one credit can be earned as a student assistant; credit may only be awarded after the 20th graduation credit has been recorded.